mrchrisadams/sonniesedge-website/content/talks/dear-developer.md

 <div class="comp-talk__slide"><img class="comp-talk__image" src="/images/talks/dear-developer/history-repeating/suddenly-exclusionary.jpeg" alt=""></div>
 <div class="comp-talk__text">
 <h3>Suddenly exclusionary</h3>
 <p>We’re back to building sites that are not for everyone - huge, bloated sites, running fragile imperative code on the users local device.
-We have started to explicitly say "I think you should have this level of tech, processing power, and bandwidth before I think you're eligable to use my site".
+We have started to explicitly say "I think you should have this level of tech, processing power, and bandwidth before I think you're eligible to use my site".
 <p>Why?
 Because we want to have our fun with technology.
 Because we don't want to think about "edge case" user needs.
 <p>"Edge case" is, to be frank, a phrase that should be banned from all developer conversations (and then tattooed onto the forehead of anyone who continues to use it).
 <p>When we say "Edge Case" we mean "Stress Case".
 In their book, [Design for Real Life](https://abookapart.com/products/design-for-real-life), [Eric Meyer](https://meyerweb.com/) & [Sara Wachter-Boettcher](https://www.sarawb.com/) point out that what we glibly call an "edge case" is normally an enormously stressful event for a user.
 <p>It often accompanies high emotions, stress, physical problems, financial problems, etc. When we discount and dismiss the "edge case", we're actually saying "I don't care about that particular user's stressful situation".
-<p>An succinct example I saw recently was an American chap trying to use an airline website while holidaying in SE Asia.
+<p>n succinct example I saw recently was an American chap trying to use an airline website while holidaying in SE Asia.
 His flight had been cancelled and he were trying to rebook.
 However, due to terrible internet connectivity in his location the site just wasn't loading - it was trying to pull down huge amounts of images and JS that were simply not happening on that connection.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/hashtag/webperf?src=hash&amp;ref_src=twsrc%5Etfw">#webperf</a> in Cambodia: Yesterday I tried to book a domestic flight through various booking platforms and airline sites.
 Gave up after an hour and called a travel agent to book at a premium.</p>&mdash; Holger Bartel (@foobartel) <a href="https://twitter.com/foobartel/status/946299864551276544?ref_src=twsrc%5Etfw">December 28, 2017</a></blockquote>